J-Source, with funding from CWA Canada, is hiring a paid reporting fellow to dig deeper into the human impacts of COVID-19 on journalism in Canada

 We encourage applicants from diverse backgrounds to apply for this position.

-The approximate starting date for the fellow will be mid to late May.
-The candidate will be expected to meet remotely or in person with J-Source’s editorial staff once a week and provide updates on their work.
-Our expectation is that the final report be completed by the end of 2018.
+The approximate starting date for the fellow will be mid-March.
+The candidate will be expected to meet remotely with J-Source’s editorial staff once a week and provide updates on their work.
+We expect all work to be completed within six months of the start date.

-The fellow will be offered a contract that includes payment of $2,500, to be paid on a schedule upon completion of stages of the project.
+The fellow will be offered a contract that includes payment of $3,000 for the completion of five articles, or $600 per article, during the fellowship term.

-We thank the CWA Canada for its financial support for this position.
+We thank CWA Canada for its financial support for this position.
 The reporting fellow will report directly to J-Source’s managing editor and editor-in-chief.
-No CWA staff or members will be involved in any editorial decisions made by the fellow or J-Source editorial staff.
-The fellow will have complete editorial independence to pursue stories within the parameters of the fellowship.
+No CWA Canada staff or members will be involved in any editorial decisions made by the fellow or J-Source editorial staff.
+J-Source and the fellow will have complete editorial independence to pursue stories within the parameters of the fellowship.

 How to apply